ananthakumaran/paisa/docs/reference/config.md

     - Assets:Equity:*
     - Assets:Debt:*
   # By default, average of last 3 year expenses will be used to
   # calculate your yearly expenses.
-This can be overriden by setting
+This can be overridden by setting
   # this configuration to positive value
   # OPTIONAL, DEFAULT: 0
   yearly_expenses: 0